crate/crate-howtos/docs/best-practices/data-import.rst

 Introduction
 ============

-Usually projects do not start from scratch, most of the time there is pre-existing data that needs to be imported and sometimes the amount of data is significant.
+Usually projects contain pre-existing data that needs to be imported and sometimes the amount of data is significant.

 Assuming that you have an existing application that generates a few hundred thousand records a day and you are about to migrate to a new stack with CrateDB